What is a SENCO?

 What is a Habilitation Specialist?

-Find out what a Habilitation/Rehabilitation specialist is, where they are based and how they can support you in your secondary school education.
+Find out what a Habilitation Specialist is, where they are based and how they can support you as a blind or partially sighted secondary school student.

 Find out more about 'What is a Habilitation Specialist?'